maartene/IsoTutorial/README.md

 ## License:

-- IsoTutorial © 2024 by thedreamweb.org is licensed under Attribution-ShareAlike 4.0 International
+- IsoTutorial © 2024 by thedreamweb.eu is licensed under Attribution-ShareAlike 4.0 International